cdelstad/vue-enterprise-spring-boot/README.md

 *NOTE:* For the most part, everything is running.
 I commented out the test steps in the frontend pom.xml because there is an issue with Jest not finding its files.

-I will be building up the tasks/roadmap in the next few weeks on Trello. https://trello.com/b/Af15jApM/vue-enterprise-spring-boot

 Thank you for stopping by!